nimmagantiharini/Data--Analysis--Dashboard---Power-BI/README.md

 5.What is the total number of cancelled, delayed, and on-time flights for each day of the week?
 6.What is the sum of average delays by airline name and year?
 7.How many flights departed each hour, segmented by airline, origin airport, day of the week, and month?
+-<a href="https://github.com/nimmagantiharini/Data--Analysis--Dashboard---Power-BI/blob/main/Airlines%20Dashboard%201.png"> view Dasboard 1 </a>
+-<a href="https://github.com/nimmagantiharini/Data--Analysis--Dashboard---Power-BI/blob/main/Airlines%20Dashboard%202.png"> view Dasboard 2 </a>

+##Process
+- verify data of any missing values and anomalies, sort out the same.
+- Made Airline traffic data is consistent and clean with respect to data type, data format ad values used.
+- Upload the data in Power BI desktop and transform the data, ready to use.